 Memory (RAM) is where programs and files are stored only while you're using them, and more is always better - up to a point.
 Consider 4GB a minimum, unless it's a Chromebook, with 8- to 16GB the ideal.

 These Google-powered laptops might struggle to make it into this chart, but we have rounded up the best Chromebooks if they are more suited to you.
 They're great for basic tasks and online work, but not much more.

 Which laptop processor is best?

-If you're happy to splash out you're probably looking at the latest generation (8th) Intel Core i7 chip.
-Entry-level spec models are likely to offer a Core i3 or even a Celeron, Pentium or AMD processor instead.
+If you're happy to splash out you're probably looking at the latest generation (10th or 11th) Intel Core i7 chip.
+Entry-level spec models are likely to offer a Core i3 or even a Celeron or Pentium processor instead.
 A Core i5 is a good mid-range choice so check how much extra it is to upgrade before making a final decision.

 The letters after the model name are important: Y and U mean they are ultra-low-power chips, which won't be great for demanding tasks but should translate to longer battery life.
 H means high-performance graphics; Q means quad-core.